Qalculate/libqalculate/README.md

    * Supports complex and infinite numbers
    * Propagation of uncertainty
    * Interval arithmetic (for determination of the number of significant digits or direct calculation with intervals of numbers)
-   * Supports all number bases from 2 to 36, time format and roman numerals
+   * Supports all common number bases, as well as negative and non-integer radices, sexagesimal numbers, time format, and roman numerals
    * Ability to disable functions, variables, units or unknown variables for less confusion: ex. when you do not want (a+b)^2 to mean (are+barn)^2 but ("a"+"b")^2
    * Controllable implicit multiplication
    * Matrices and vectors, and related operations (determinants etc.)